 Like all Māori, I’m a melting pot of whakapapa/ancestry.

 I have whakapapa links to all corners of Te Tairāwhiti.
-My hononga (connection) up the coast is through the Wharehinga, Haenga, Raroa, Ngatai, Kururangi and Toheriri whānau, my strongest connection being to Waipiro and the Poroporo due to my grandparents, Morgan Wharehinga and Rita Haenga.
+My hononga (connection) up the coast is through the Wharehinga, Haenga, Raroa, Ngatai, Kururangi and Toheriri whānau, my strongest connection being to Waipiro and the Poroporo via my grandparents, Morgan Wharehinga and Rita Haenga.

 Through my nan on my mother’s side, Jane Huinga Cookson, I have whakapapa through the Katipa, Terekia, Taihuka, Kewa, Peneha, Nooti, Moeau, Kakere and Tiratahi whānau; my strongest connection being to Waihirere, Mangatu and Manutuke.

-I could connect myself whakapapa wise distantly to Tāmanuhiri, but my strongest connection is via my daughters and their tino connection to Muriwai.
+I could connect myself whakapapa wise distantly to Tāmanuhiri, but my strongest connection is via my daughters and their strong connection to Te Muriwai.

 I have English and Te Arawa heritage coming through my grandfather, Bob Cookson.
 He was a school teacher and farmer out at Te Karaka, I loved him very much growing up.
 I love him still today.